geosolutions-it/MapStore2/docs/developer-guide/integrations/users/geoserver.md

 1. Follow [Geostore wiki](https://github.com/geosolutions-it/geostore/wiki/Building-instructions#building-geostore-with-postgres-support) to setup a postgresql database (ignore the geostore_test part)
 2. Start your Tomcat at least once, so `mapstore.war`will be extracted in the `webapps` directory of tomcat instance.
 3. Stop Tomcat.
-4. Copy from the extacted folder (`<TOMCAT_DIR>/webapps/mapstore`) the file located at `WEB-INF/classes/db-conf/postgres.properties` to replace the file `WEB-INF/classes/geostore-database-ovr.properties`.
+4. Copy from the extracted folder (`<TOMCAT_DIR>/webapps/mapstore`) the file located at `WEB-INF/classes/db-conf/postgres.properties` to replace the file `WEB-INF/classes/geostore-database-ovr.properties`.
 5. Edit the new `WEB-INF/classes/geostore-database-ovr.properties` file with your DB URL and credentials.
 6. Start Tomcat